 One thing becomes obvious: they all thought that there was a place where the Gods dwelled.
 In ancient Greece, it was Mount Olympus while other cultures believed that the land of the Gods was not on this planet.

 Should we draw a conclusion that their temples were actually portals to the lands where the Gods lived?
-Could those portals be real wormholes that allowed them to travel through the universe, to the places where the aliens, gods or whatever you want to call them lived?
-And most importantly, did our ancestors know that they were not alone?
+In any case, ancient people believed that those portals allowed traveling through the universe, to the places where the aliens, gods, or whatever you want to call them lived.

-Let’s take a look at some archaeological sites that might be the portals to the worlds beyond our world.
+Let’s take a look at some archaeological sites that were believed to be the portals to the worlds beyond our world.

 There are only a handful of ancient archaeological sites that attracted so much attention over the course of history.
 This 5.000-year-old structure is surrounded by mysteries that start from the way it was built and go to the speculations about what its purpose was.

-It is common knowledge that the Egyptians believed that their tombs were houses for the afterlife, but is it possible that they were also some sort of portals that allowed them to travel through time?
+It is common knowledge that the Egyptians believed that their tombs were houses for the afterlife, but it seems that they also considered their temples some sort of portals that allowed them to travel through time.